Kanyorok/Ds-And-Algorithm/Arrays/array_notes.md

 ```
 #### Search

 Searching is done using a key.
-The key elements sequentially compares every value in the array to check if it is present. **Time Complexity --> O(n)**
+The key elements sequentially compares every value in the array to check if it is present. **Time Complexity --> O(n)**.
+The worst case is that the loop will have to go through all the elements.

 ```
 Algorithm